Landfill Liners, Capping, and Future Expansion

 Landfill Expansion and the Next Generation Landfill

 GLRA has been planning for The Next Generation Landfill over the last 10 years.
 Named for its geographic location, the Heilmandale Expansion will extend the life of the landfill for at least another 20 years.
 The Heilmandale Expansion includes the construction of six (6) additional landfill cells...Cells 8, 9, 10, 11, 12 and 13.
-As we enter 2023, the construction of its first cell, Cell 8, is nearly complete. .
+The construction of its first cell, Cell 8, was completed in 2023.
+Cell 8 opened in 2024 to selective compacted MSW to create the base layer of trash on the new cell while all other non-compacted MSW, such as construction and demolition (C&D) waste, was sent to Cell 7.
+In April 2025, Cell 8 was opened up to all MSW types operating as the current active landfill cell.

-The current active landfill, the Schilling Landfill (Cells 1-7), has an estimated year and a half of waste capacity remaining.
-Once capacity has been reached on the Schilling Landfill, sometime mid 2024, then next steps will include capping the remainder of the Schilling Landfill (Cells 1-7), as well as beginning the process of excavating and screening waste in preparation for the future construction of Cell 9 of the Heilmandale Expansion.
+Since capacity has been reached on the Schilling Landfill (Cells 1-7), the next steps will include capping the remainder of the uncapped Schilling Landfill cells, as well as beginning the process of excavating and screening waste in preparation for the future construction of Cell 9 of the Heilmandale Expansion.

 Cell 8